 Separate regulations exist that address other items on the Export Control List.
 Specifically, the Export Permit (Steel Monitoring) Regulations, the Export Permit Regulations (Non-strategic Products) and the Export Permit Regulations (Softwood Lumber Products 2015).

 Proposed amendments to these regulations and the associated Regulatory Impact Analysis Statement were published in the Canada Gazette on June 18, 2022 for a 30-day public comment period ending July 18, 2022.
 A few minor changes have been made to the pre-published version for the sake of clarity.
 The final version of the Regulations, that came into force on June 1, 2023, were published in the Canada Gazette on June 21, 2023, and are also available on the Export Controls webpage.

-The proposed amendments seek to reflect current operational requirements and to align the regulations with information already required from applicants in practice and policy, and in the Export Controls Online System (NEXCOL).
-With respect to military and strategic goods and technology, the proposed amendments also seek to reflect requirements described in the Export and Brokering Controls Handbook (the “Handbook”).
+The amendments reflect current operational requirements and align the regulations with information already required from applicants in practice and policy, and in the Export Controls Online System (NEXCOL).
+With respect to military and strategic goods and technology, the amendments also reflect requirements described in the Export and Brokering Controls Handbook (the “Handbook”).